Former Fox News host Bill O'Reilly denies he is guilty of sexual harassment.

 The demonization of single black motherhood is a constant in conservative — and even liberal — rhetoric.
 Especially when it comes to poor black people, critics like O'Reilly target unwed moms as scapegoats for issues they have no proven causal relationship to, like crime.

 Beyond that, O'Reilly ignores the possibility that, if there is a link between crime and fatherlessness, it is more symptom than cause.
 One and a half million black men are effectively "missing" from daily life because of high incarceration rates and early deaths, often spurred by racist public policy.
-Despite this, black fathers remain more consistently involved in their kids' lives than any other racial group.
-All told, the problem seems more complex than single black women having babies.
+Despite this, black fathers remain more consistently involved in their kids' lives than any other racial group, suggesting the problem is more complex than single black women reproducing.

 O'Reilly is unmoved by these arguments.
 For him, a deep cultural pathology and promiscuity among black women is at the root of black people's problems.
 He extends this reductive outlook to other areas, too.
 When Rep. Maxine Waters (D-Calif.) spoke out against President Donald Trump on March 28, O'Reilly ignored the substance of her comments and ridiculed her physical appearance instead.

 "I didn't hear a word she said," O'Reilly said with a chuckle.
 "I was looking at the James Brown wig."
 (O'Reilly later apologized for the comment.)

 But perhaps the most remarkable part of the whole ordeal is that, for most of O'Reilly's career, this brand of commentary has cost him little.
 If anything, it helped boost his ratings: He became the most-watched pundit on cable news, in part, by trafficking in notions of black pathology and deficiency — a topic that Americans tend to reward white men for expounding on, as I've argued before.